|

 - Click on the checkmark located on the Formula bar.

 - Grab the Fill Handle and move the cursor right to cell D3.
+"Region 2" and "Region 3" should appear in cells C3 and D3, respectively.

 Now right-align cells B3 to D3.